An acoustic neuroma is a benign (non-cancerous) tumour that can affect hearing and balance.

 Which treatment you have depends on the size and location or the tumour, your symptoms, your age and general health, and what you want.
 You can read more about treating acoustic neuromas at the Whirled Foundation.

-Even though acoustic neuromas are not cancerous, they can cause serious, permanent damage to nerves.
+Even though acoustic neuromas are not cancerous, they can be disruptive and cause lasting hearing and balance problems.
+If they’re not treated, some acoustic neuromas can cause serious, permanent damage to nerves.
 If you have any of the symptoms listed above, see your doctor as soon as possible.